katedowsley/MYMI-workshops/Workshop_2.md

 Download the [requirements.txt](./requirements.txt) file and save it in the "MYMI_Workshop_2" folder

-Type ```pip install -m requirements.txt``` in your command line program.
+Type ```pip install -r requirements.txt``` in your command line program.

-This should take approximately 5 minutes
+This should take less than 2 minutes

 8. Download the interactive [jupyter lab file](./MYMI Workshop 2.ipynb) for the workshop